Inside: Owning too much clutter can have a negative impact on your home and life. Keep reading to learn about the many benefits of letting go.

 - Why should I keep this?

-Do this over and over and I promise, you’ll start applying this mindset to all areas of your life.
-Everything from your schedule, to your spending and even your relationships—what’s adding value and what’s not?
+Do this over and over, and with time it becomes a habit.
+You start applying this mindset to all areas of your life—everything from your schedule to your spending and even your relationships—you ask yourself, “What’s adding value and what’s not?”

 RELATED POST: Decluttering: How to Decide What to Keep?